-Strongly experienced leading and coordinating multidisciplinary design teams, Angus has also been involved with various projects for Perth Airport’s Terminals 1, 2, 3 and 4.
+Strongly experienced in leading and coordinating multidisciplinary design teams, Angus has also been involved in various projects for Perth Airport’s Terminals 1, 2, 3 and 4.

-Here he shares a couple of thoughts on some observations of his aviation project experience.
+Here, he shares his observations from his aviation project experience.

 The Qantas Terminal Upgrade in Perth, Australia, has been one of the most challenging airport projects I’ve worked on.
 With a limited budget, my team was responsible for designing an engineering solution that could be constructed in and around the Qantas site with no disruptions to airline operations allowed.